ToniMigliato/ToniMigliato/README.md

 # Toni Migliato
 ### Data Scientist

+Main goal: Create value and competitive advantage to companies through Data Science and technologies like Machine Learning and Deep Learning.
 I am from Brazil.
 I have a bachelor degree in business and a master degree in Production Engineering.
 I am studying and working with Data Science and Machine Learning for almost four years and now I am concluding my second master degree in Data Science.

 ## Skills and Experience
 - :microscope: Data Science